-&lt;sup>22 See Eichengreen and Hausmann (1999).
+22 See Eichengreen and Hausmann (1999).

-&lt;sup>23 NPLs do not mean that a person has completely stopped paying on one's loans, it just means that the banks consider the loans a loss to its financial statement.
-Thus consumers will still be trying to make loan payments.
+23NPLs do not always mean that a person has completely stopped making payments on his/her loan; it just means that the banks consider the loans a loss in its financial statement.
+Thus consumers may still be trying to make loan payment.